awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 You can use an AWS managed policy or a customer managed policy to set the boundary for a user or role\.
 That policy limits the maximum permissions for the user or role\.

-For example, assume that the user named `AnayaIyengar` should be allowed to manage only Amazon S3, Amazon CloudWatch, and Amazon EC2\.
-To enforce this rule, you can use the following policy to set the permissions boundary for the `AnayaIyengar` user:
+For example, assume that the user named `ShirleyRodriguez` should be allowed to manage only Amazon S3, Amazon CloudWatch, and Amazon EC2\.
+To enforce this rule, you can use the following policy to set the permissions boundary for the `ShirleyRodriguez` user:

 ```
 {